 Damage during installation is one of the most common and preventable O-ring failure causes:

-• Sharp edges on threads, ports or grooves cutting the O-ring as it passes over them
+- Sharp edges on threads, ports, or grooves cutting the O-ring as it passes during assembly

 Prevention

-• Chamfer or radius all edges that the O-ring must pass over during installation — minimum 15–20° chamfer on thread lead-ins and port entrances
+- Chamfer all edges that the O-ring must pass over during installation — minimum 15–20° chamfer over 1.5–2 mm on thread lead-ins and port entrances; corners should be rounded to Ra ≤ 0.8 µm

-• Lubricate O-rings before installation with a compatible grease or fluid
+- Lubricate O-rings before installation with a compatible grease or system fluid — lubricated O-rings slide past edges; dry O-rings catch and cut

-• Never use sharp tools; use blunt, smooth plastic tools for positioning
+- Never use metal picks, screwdrivers, or sharp instruments; use blunt, smooth plastic positioning tools only

-• Verify correct O-ring size — do not substitute a close but incorrect size
+- Verify the correct O-ring size is installed — do not substitute a close but incorrect size; a too-small O-ring stretched to fit will cut on any edge contact

 ---